Biden administration cancels oil and gas lease sales in Alaska, Gulf of Mexico

 The Alaska lease would have covered more than 1 million acres.
 The federal Bureau of Ocean Energy Management previously canceled lease sales in the area in 2007, 2008 and 2011, also citing lack of interest from industry at the time.

-Under federal law, the Interior Department is required to adhere to a five-year offshore leasing plan, which was set to end at the end of June in the case of the affected leases.
+Under federal law, the Interior Department is required to adhere to a five-year offshore leasing plan, that was set to end at the end of June in the case of the affected leases.

 “I’m glad Cook Inlet belugas won’t be forced to face even more oil drilling in their only habitats, but much more must be done to protect these endangered whales from offshore drilling,” Kristen Monsell, Oceans legal director at the Center for Biological Diversity, told The Hill in a statement.
 “To save imperiled marine life and protect coastal communities and our climate from pollution, we need to end new leasing and phase out existing drilling.”